VATSALVARSHNEY108/B.O.I.-MARK-2/docs/SELF_OPERATING_COMPUTER_GUIDE.md

 ---

-*Powered by Google Gemini Vision • Built with ❤️ for VATSAL* *Based on OthersideAI's self-operating-computer framework*
+*Powered by Google Gemini Vision • Built with ❤️ for BOI* *Based on OthersideAI's self-operating-computer framework*